sample

 Returns

-(Event | Store) - Unit, which fires/updates upon clock
+(Event | Store) - Unit, which fires/updates upon clock is triggered, if source is not passed.

 The type of returned unit depends on the types of clock and source.